About Licking County

 Mugshots & Booking Photos

-Mugshots in Licking County are taken and retained by the Licking County Sheriff's Office during the booking process.
+Mugshots in Licking County are taken and retained by Licking County Sheriff's Office during the booking process.
 These photos are part of the public record and can be accessed through the Sheriff's Office website or by submitting a request.
 Ohio does not have specific laws for mugshot removal, but individuals may petition for removal under certain circumstances, such as expungement of the related charges.
 Third-party websites may also host these images, but the official source remains the Sheriff's Office.

 Courts & Case Records

 Licking County's judicial system includes several courts with distinct jurisdictions.
-The Licking County Court of Common Pleas, located at 20 South Second Street, Newark, OH 43055 (phone: 740-670-5800), serves as the general trial court with jurisdiction over felony criminal cases, civil cases exceeding $15,000, domestic relations matters including divorce and child custody, probate matters, and juvenile cases.
+Licking County Court of Common Pleas, located at 20 South Second Street, Newark, OH 43055 (phone: 740-670-5800), is the general trial court with jurisdiction over felony criminal cases, civil cases exceeding $15,000, domestic relations matters including divorce and child custody, probate matters, and juvenile cases.
 The court maintains separate divisions for General, Domestic Relations, Probate, and Juvenile matters.

 - Court records in Licking County can be searched through the Clerk of Courts office, with some records available online through the Ohio Court System's public access portal.